EricWVGG/sanity-advanced-validators/README.md

       validation: rule => rule.custom(requiredIfSiblingEq(
         'email',
         null,
-        "If you don’t have an email address, please provide a phone number."
+        "If you don’t have an email address, a phone number is required."
       ))
     })
   ],